vishall/API-and-mobile-testing/README.md

 ### Prerequisite for this project

-Should have Java 1.8 and gradle 4+ on the system
+Should have Java 1.8 and gradle 4+ on the system and for mobile app you should have apk installed on the connected devices.

 ### Step by Step guide